IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

 ## Possible Improvements

-- [Docs] General improveiments over documentions
+- [Docs] General improvements over documentations

 - [Code] Clean-code

 - [Engineering] When dealing with features coming with magnitude and different meaning, it's relevant to normalize values appropriately.

-- [Engineering] Search space without euclidean measure
+- [Engineering] Additional measures to the simple euclidean-space

 ## Licence